-On his first mission, Long Range got to use his Thunderclap once it was hauled into position by a train which traveled near the border between Sierra Gordo and Punta Del Mucosa.
+On his first mission, Long Range got to use his Thunderclap once it was hauled into position near the border between Sierra Gordo and Punta Del Mucosa.
 The idea was to demonstrate the cannon to Mucosa's President, but the Thunderclap had more practical uses at hand.

-It was in fact used to cover a team of Joes retreating from Sierra Gordo, which was under attack by the Iron Grenadiers at the time (the Joes are always getting into trouble down there).
+It was, in fact, used to cover a team of Joes retreating from Sierra Gordo, which was under attack by the Iron Grenadiers (the Joes are always getting into trouble down there).
 Just one shot of the Thunderclap by Long Range was enough to ward off the Grenadiers.

 And it didn't even hit - the fear was caused by the massive crater it burrowed into the forest before them!
 After this, Long Range served in several major operations with his fellow Joes, including the ill-fated Battle of Benzheen, which saw several Joes killed in action.

 He continued to serve with distinction, at least until the GI Joe team was temporarily deactivated at the end of 1994.
 After this time, Long Range presumably returned to conventional military service, though he'd aid the GI Joe team upon its reactivation on major missions.

 He did this whenever asked, at least until the GI Joe team was reactivated fully upon the seeming defeat of Cobra at the end of World War III, a conflict that terrorist organization instigated in its last-ditch effort to conquer the entire planet in one fell swoop!

 With the Joes once again at full strength, Long Range is there to lend his skills towards the effort of rounding up all of Cobra's remaining fugitives at large!